Harriet Jacobs: Obtaining legal freedom

 In 1850, Jacobs paid a visit to Nathaniel Parker Willis in New York, wanting to see the now eight-years old Imogen again.
 Willis's second wife, Cornelia Grinnell Willis, who had not recovered well after the birth of her second child, prevailed upon Jacobs once again to become the nanny of the Willis children.
 Knowing that this involved a considerable risk for Jacobs, especially since the Fugitive Slave Law of 1850 had made it much easier for slaveholders to reclaim their fugitive "chattels", she gave her word to John S. Jacobs that she would not let his sister fall into the hands of her persecutors.

 In the spring of 1851, Jacobs was again informed that she was in danger of being recaptured.
-Cornelia Willis sent Jacobs together with her (Willis's) one-year-old daughter Lilian to Massachusetts which was comparatively safe.
+Cornelia Willis sent Jacobs together with Willis's one-year-old daughter Lilian to Massachusetts, which was comparatively safe.
 Jacobs, in whose autobiography the constant danger for herself and other enslaved mothers of being separated from their children is an important theme, spoke to her employer of the sacrifice that letting go of her baby daughter meant to her.
 Cornelia Willis answered by explaining that the slave catchers would have to return the baby to the mother, if Jacobs should be caught.
 She would then try to rescue Jacobs.

 In February 1852, Jacobs read in the newspaper that her legal owner, the daughter of the recently deceased Norcom, had arrived at a New York Hotel together with her husband, obviously intending to re-claim their fugitive slave.
 Again, Cornelia Willis sent Jacobs to Massachusetts together with Lilian.
 Some days later, she wrote a letter to Jacobs informing her of her intention to buy Jacobs's freedom.
 Jacobs replied that she preferred to join her brother who had gone to California.
 Regardless, Cornelia Willis bought her freedom for $300.
 In her autobiography, Jacobs describes her mixed feelings: Bitterness at the thought that "a human being [was] sold in the free city of New York", happiness at the thought that her freedom was secured, and "love" and "gratitude" for Cornelia Willis.